CodeHarrington/Project-1/README.md

 ## Contact

 * Contact form is a main part on this site.
 Users can contact by filling a form with details in getting in touch.
-* I used https://submit.jotformeu.com/submit/ to redirect the form. no data is been gathered.
+* I used https://submit.jotformeu.com/submit/ to redirect the form. no data is been gathered, but I reverted back to the Code Institute created in Love Running project.
+As I was informed that was all that was required.
  ## This is only used for educational purposes only!!